ISCP Event Programme

 HEALTH AND WELLBEING @ WORK 2017

-The International Society for Coaching Psychology (ISCP) are supporting this important event, which is now in its 11th successful year.
-Further information about the conference is available on the conference programme.
-To register visit www.healthatwork2017.co.uk
+The International Society for Coaching Psychology (ISCP) were pleased to support this important event, which was in its 11th successful year.
+Further information about this conference is available on the conference programme.

 18th November 2016: Middlesex University London